-Require Core Req 21 units 6 units
+Require Core Requ or the Sociology Minor s 21 units 6 units

 SOC 120 Introduction to Sociology 3

 SOC 298 Basic Sociological Theory 3

-Sociology Electives 15 units
+Sociology Electives

 Select electives for the sociology minor from the list of sociology major elective courses.
 In addition, electives for the minor include PSYC 299, SOC 471, and SOC 472.